traefik/hub/WALKTHROUGH.md

 ingressroute.traefik.io/weather-api configured
 ```

-And now, we can confirm it's protected with a simple basic auth :
+And now, we can confirm it's secured using BASIC Authentication :

 ```shell
 # This call is not authorized => 401